ak15199/rop/README.md

     ./opc              an extended interface for using OPC via python ./opc/utils        various utilities used by the framework

+To help get up to speed on the library, you can use Pydoc.
+For example:

+  % pydoc opc.matrix

 Check out the existing animations for use as examples, and please commit back code that you create!